About us

 Write your awesome label here.

 "There is nothing you can nor have a right to do for those who are unwilling to explore, you cannot coerce, you cannot nudge forward, you cannot threaten, you can only offer.
 And if someone says a tentative yes, then move gently and sweetly towards them.
 Offer to abide with them on their journey.
-Do whatever it is in the movement that you are requesting them to do and be ready to have them withdraw or fly forward at any given moment."
+Do whatever it is in the moment that you are requesting them to do and be ready to have them withdraw or fly forward at any given moment."

 JANE KOOMAR